Open-Water-Logger/WOWL/README.md

 This project is supported by NOAA via SBIR contract NA20OAR0210323.

-Open Image is licensed under the Apache License 2.0
+This project is licensed under the Apache License 2.0